An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Inner Approximation Methods

 \subsection{Structure-Preserving Transformations}

-We first consider a family of \emph{structure-preserving transformations} obtained by a translation and positive scaling of the base set: where $\alpha > 0$ denotes the scaling factor.
-Given this restriction on the family of allowable transformations, the volume of the inner approximating polytope $\Pset$ can be expressed as $\vol{\Pset} = |\det(\alpha I_T)| \vol{\Uset_0} = \alpha^T \vol{\Uset_0}. $ Since the base set $\Uset_0$ is assumed to be fixed throughout the paper, maximizing the volume of $\Pset$ is equivalent to maximizing the scaling factor $\alpha$.
+We first consider \emph{structure-preserving transformations} obtained by a translation and positive scaling of the base set: where $\alpha > 0$ denotes the scaling factor.
+Given this restriction on the family of allowable transformations, the volume of the inner approximating polytope $\Pset$ can be expressed as $\vol{\Pset} = |\det(\alpha I_T)| \vol{\Uset_0} = \alpha^T \vol{\Uset_0}. $\footnote{This follows from the identity $\vol{A\Xset} = |\det(A)|\vol{\Xset}$, which gives the volume of a set $\Xset \subseteq \R^T$ under a linear transformation $A \in \Rset^{T \times T}$.} Since the base set $\Uset_0$ is assumed to be fixed throughout the paper, maximizing the volume of $\Pset$ is equivalent to maximizing the scaling factor $\alpha$.
 Using this fact in combination with the sufficient containment conditions provided by Theorem \ref{thm:main inner containment}, we arrive at the following conservative approximation of the original optimal inner polytope containment problem \eqref{eq:inner approx}:

 Problem \eqref{eq:LP inner approx} is a linear program (LP) in the decision variables $\overline{p}$, $\alpha$, $\gamma_i$, $\Gamma_i$, and $\Lambda_i$ $(i = 1, \dots, N)$.